Nexis-Network/homepage/content/docs/extensions/pg_tiktoken.md

 Language models process text in units called tokens.
 A token can be as short as a single character or as long as a complete word, such as "a" or "apple."
 In some languages, tokens may comprise less than a single character or even extend beyond a single word.

-For example, consider the sentence "Exzo Network is serverless Postgres."
+For example, consider the sentence "Nexis Network is serverless Postgres."
 It can be divided into seven tokens: ["Ne", "on", "is", "server", "less", "Post", "gres"].

 ## `pg_tiktoken` functions